We've filled this position.

 Experience and Qualifications

-Salary is $45,000.
-Benefits currently include 16 days paid time off in addition to 11 office holidays and 12 health care leave days; medical, vision, and dental insurance; life and long-term disability insurance; pre-tax transit benefits; and 401(k) plan with employer match.
+The ACLU-NJ offers a comprehensive compensation and benefits package, commensurate with experience and in line with the ACLU-NJ compensation scale.
+Benefits for first-year employees currently include 16 days paid time off in addition to 11 office holidays and 12 health care leave days; medical, vision, and dental insurance; life and long-term disability insurance; pre-tax transit benefits; and 401(k) plan with employer match.

-To apply, please complete the application below and upload a résumé and one-page cover letter.
-Your cover letter should explain ways in which you satisfy the skills and qualifications specified above.
-We also invite applicants to include in their cover letter information about how their background and/or experiences could contribute to the diversity, cultural vitality, and perspective of our staff and advocacy work.
+To apply, complete the application form below.
+Application materials will also be accepted via postal mail, but electronic filing is strongly preferred.
+No calls please.
+Resumes reviewed upon receipt.
+Position will remain open until filled.
+Your letter should explain ways in which you satisfy the skills and qualifications specified above.
+We also invite applicants to include in their letter information about how their background and/or experiences could contribute to the diversity, cultural vitality, and perspective of our staff and advocacy work.

 Application materials will also be accepted via postal mail, but electronic filing is strongly preferred.
-Résumés reviewed upon receipt.
+The position will remain open until filled.

 The ACLU-NJ is an equal opportunity employer and embraces diversity, including those characteristics protected by law and beyond.
 We are committed to building a team that represents a variety of backgrounds, perspectives, and skills, and we value a diverse workforce and an inclusive culture.
 The more inclusive we are, the better we are.